oddbird/sass/spec/statement.md

 * Return `statement`.

-### Consuming a StatementWithBlock in the Indented syntax
+### Consuming a StatementWithBlock in the `indented` syntax

-This algorithm consumes input from a stream of [code points] in the Indented syntax and returns a StatementWithBlock.
+This algorithm consumes input from a stream of [code points] in the indented syntax and returns a StatementWithBlock.
 It takes an integer `indentationLevel`.

 * Let `prelude` be the result of consuming input until a new line code point is consumed.

-* Let `children` be an empty array.

-* Let `tabCount` and `spaceCount` be 0.

-* While there is input:

-  * If the next code point is a new line, consume it and continue.

-  * If the next code point is a tab, consume it, increment `tabCount` by 1, and continue.

-  * If the next code point is a space, consume it, increment `spaceCount` by 1, and continue.

-  * If `spaceCount` and `tabCount` are both greater than 0, throw an error.

-  * Let `newIndentationLevel` be the greater value of `spaceCount` and `tabCount`.

-  * If `newIndentationLevel` is less than or equal to `indentationLevel`, return a StatementWithBlock with `prelude` and `children`.

-  * Otherwise, consume a Statement with an `indentationLevel` of `indentationLevel + 1` and append it to `children`.
+* Let `children` be the result of [Consuming a StatementSequence in the `indented` syntax] with `indentationLevel` of `indentationLevel + 1`.

 * Return a StatementWithBlock with `prelude` and `children`.